Best Ski Clothes for Women: Complete Outfit Guide

 • Neckline: Crew neck with back neck seam for comfort

-The Smartwool Women’s Merino 250 Base Layer Crew is one of the most trusted and high-performing base layers available today.
+The Smartwool Women’s Merino 250 Base Layer Crew is one of the most trusted and high-performing Merino wool base layers available today.
+You can also use snow sports based made top-rated base layers.
 It’s naturally soft, breathable, and odor-resistant—ideal for long days on the mountain where layering and comfort matter most.
 This base layer feels gentle against the skin and regulates your temperature.
 It’s also highly packable.

 This version uses a 250 g/m² fabric weight, putting it squarely in the midweight category, which makes it perfect for cold to frigid ski conditions.
 The cut is form-fitting, allowing it to sit comfortably beneath your mid-layer without bunching or feeling bulky.
 Flatlock seams eliminate any irritation or rubbing under pack straps, and the raglan sleeve construction gives it a more natural fit across the shoulders—ideal for skiers who are constantly moving.